2stacks/2stacks.github.io/_posts/2019-08-05-bare-metal-to-kubernetes.md

 {% include video id="Z4DYUagjjcA" provider="youtube" %}

 ### Verify Deployment
-Once the deployment process has completed your host should be left powered on with a newly provisioned operating system (Ubuntu 18.04 unless otherwise specified).
+Once the Deployment process has completed your host should be left powered on with a newly provisioned operating system (Ubuntu 18.04 unless otherwise specified).
 If the host was deployed successfully, it's status on the Machines page of the MAAS GUI should show the version of the operating system that was deployed.
 ![alt text](/assets/images/20190805/os_deployed.png "Verify Deployment")